myaaghubi/f3-migrations/README.md

 * `GET /migrations` displays the web interface
 * `GET /migrations/@action` triggers an action
 * `GET /migrations/@action/@target` specific target version for the action
-* `GET /migrations/theme/@type/@file` to retrive css/js files if you have stored the UI dir in non-web-accessible path
+* `GET /migrations/theme/@type/@file` to retrive css/js files if you have stored the UI dir in non-web-accessible path (recommended)

 Also, it will create a table in your database named `migrations` to handle migrations.